Yelp/Tron/docs/jobs.rst

 **expected_runtime** (default **24h**)
     A time interval (ex: "2 hours") that specifies the maximum expected duration of each job run.
-    Monitoring will alert if a job run is still running after this duration.
+    Single units like (20m, 1h, 2d) are accepted, but you can't use mixed units like (1h 20m) Monitoring will alert if a job run is still running after this duration.
     Use max_runtime instead if hard limit is needed.